isabella232/markup_test_cases/wealth_dynamics.md

 Once again, we see that inequality increases as returns on financial income rise.

-Let\'s finish this section by investigating what happens when we change the volatility term \sigma_r in financial returns.
+Let's finish this section by investigating what happens when we change the volatility term $\sigma_r$ in financial returns.

 ```ipython3
 fig, ax = plt.subplots()